-- Haringey's relative performance within London has improved slightly, now ranked 25th for both pupils achieving a standard 9-4 pass, and for pupils achieving a strong 9-5 pass (previously 26th).
-The proportion of entrants with a standard pass has increased by 1.2% since last year, compared to no change across London. - Girls performed stronger than Boys, with 70% achieving a standard pass compared to 64.3% of Boys, and 52.2% achieving a strong pass compared to 47% of Boys. - In previous years Haringey pupils show positive signs of improvement in their education, with a higher than average Progress 8 score (+0.24).
-Last year Haringey lagged behind, though this year is now level with London at +0.3.
+- Haringey's relative performance within London however has fallen as it is now ranked 25th for both pupils achieving a standard 9-4 pass, and for pupils achieving a strong 9-5 pass (previously 24th).
+The proportion of entrants with a standard pass has fallen by 2.7% since last year - Girls performed stronger than Boys, with 72.6% achieving a standard pass compared to 67.3% of Boys, and 55% achieving a strong pass compared to 49.3% of Boys. - In previous years Haringey pupils show positive signs of improvement in their education, with a higher than average Progress 8 score (+0.24), although in the latest data Haringey has lagged behind, with an average progress score of 0.2, compared to 0.23 in London